LoJ: #400 (Pre-LiDAR #392) / 13,304' Summit Peak

 Year Climbed: 2010

 At the trailhead parking, you really have two good options.
 Your choice will be based primarily what you prefer - a longer trail hike or a steeper bushwhack of sorts.
 The Guide to the Colorado Mountains had the directions that we basically followed.
 Option 1 will take you from the trailhead down toward the main south fork of Treasure Creek, following Trail # 710.
+It crosses Treasure Creek on three sturdy logs.
 This trail heads south, staying above the creek on its west bank, then it switchbacks to the NNW and makes a broad arc to the west to intercept the Continental Divide trail # 813 near the bottom of the east ridge of Summit Peak.
+This switchback occurs where the basin opens up into a broad tundra-filled region with many streams.
 The advantage of this approach is that it utilizes trail the entire way to the east ridge and ascends more gradually.
+It is also maintained through the beetle-kill forest.
 The disadvantage is that it adds significant mileage.
 Option 2, suggested in the book above, is more direct, has more vague trail to follow thus requiring some route finding skill and starts out much steeper.

-The eastern ridge of the peak drops off through some rocky outcrops with a couple of penetrating gullies that lead up toward easier terrain above.
-You can take a more direct approach heading directly up one of these two gullies or swing around to the south side of the east ridge and contour your way up along the ridge on largely tundra slopes that steepen.
+Assuming instead, you use Option 1, the Treasure Creek Trail #710 will intersect the CD trail on the flank of the east ridge of Summit.
+At the eastern ridge of the peak it drops off through some rocky outcrops with a couple of penetrating gullies that lead up toward easier terrain above.
+You can take a more direct approach heading directly up one of these two gullies or most will want to swing around to the south side of the east ridge and contour your way up along the ridge on largely tundra slopes that steepen.
 On the east ridge, higher up, you may want to take numerous photos because of the spectacular shots that keep presenting themselves.
 The remainder of the hike up this peak is steep but negotiable, tundra-covered terrain with some embedded rock.
 From the summit, the north ridge that connects to The Unicorn and ultimately Montezuma appears problematic, but it's not.
 The views of this stunning southern Colorado landscape are stunning with vast, tundra and forest-covered vistas stretching out in all directions.
 With our visit in 2010, the forest here was still quite healthy.
-We would not be surprised to learn however that by this point, much of it has been beetle destroyed because the infestation in southern areas of Colorado is so great.
+In 2024, much of it has been destroyed by the beetle-kill, because the infestation in southern areas of Colorado is so great, especially at the higher elevations.

 Additional BETA